bug400/pyilper/README.md

 License
 -------

-pyILPER is published under th GNU General Public License v3.0 License (see LICENSE file).
+pyILPER is published under the GNU General Public License v3.0 License (see LICENSE file).